 Completed letters and agreements must be submitted via fax to (914) 674-7570 to the Attn: Student Accounts/ Company Reimbursement.

-Deferment Letters or Tuition Reimbursement Agreements do not relieve the student from any financial responsibilities to Mercy College.
+Deferment Letters or Tuition Reimbursement Agreements do not relieve the student from any financial responsibilities to Mercy University.
 If payment is not received within 30 days of the last day of the semester, or withdrawal from program/classes, the student shall be liable for all charges that have accrued on their account.

 Attn: Student Accounts/ Company Reimbursement